CMMS: Definition, Benefits, and How It Works

 • Preventive Maintenance Scheduling: Stop relying on memory or sticky notes.
 CMMS platforms make preventive maintenance easy by automatically scheduling tasks based on time intervals or usage thresholds.
 Once scheduled, the system generates work orders and assigns them to the right technician.
 This helps teams stay ahead of breakdowns with consistent and planned maintenance.

 • Asset and Inventory Management: From equipment specifications to live performance metrics, asset profiles in a CMMS store everything.
-Inventory management is real-time, too every part used or restocked is logged instantly.
+Inventory management is real-time too: every part used or restocked is logged instantly.

 10 Key Benefits of CMMS Software